What are the Diversity in Tech Awards?

 In recognising the broad efforts of promoting diversity in the workplace, the awards have been split into two category areas; Diversity in Tech and Women in Tech.

 The Women in Tech categories include a focus on tech leadership, entrepreneurship, digital transformation, mentorship and data science.
-There was also be a special recognition award for women who have made their mark in innovation, named after pioneering US computer scientist Grace Hopper.
+There will also be a special recognition award for women who have made their mark in innovation, named after pioneering US computer scientist Grace Hopper.
 Hopper was one of the first programmers to work on the Harvard Mark 1, the world’s first electromechanical computer.

 CELEBRATING DIVERSITY IN TECH

-International Diverse Company Of The Year
+Diverse Company Of The Year

 The Diverse company of the year will be able to demonstrate a holistic and long-term commitment to Diversity & Inclusion (D&I) within their culture.
 They must be able to highlight their D&I strategy and how it has had a positive impact on their business.
 Judges will be looking at aspects such as leadership’s commitment to diversity (e.g. appointing a Chief Diversity / Equality Officer), representation of diversity at all levels of the organisation, equal access to opportunity, fair treatment practices, diversity education and training etc.

-International Diversity Role Model Award
+Diversity Role Model Award

 This award will celebrate someone within the tech industry who is contributing to developing a culture that allows the most skilled and talented people to succeed, regardless of gender, race, physical abilities or sexual orientation.
 The winner of this award will have integrated Diversity & Inclusion into the very heart of the business and be able to demonstrate how they have acted as leaders within their organisation to build an inclusive and fair workforce, whilst serving as an inspiration to others.